OpenDance: Multimodal Controllable 3D Dance Generation with Large-scale Internet Data: Dataset

 \textbf{3D Motion Annotation.} Based on the extracted keypoints, we estimate 3D dance movements using the SMPL~\cite{loperSMPLSkinnedMultiperson2015} model, a differentiable function that maps pose parameters $\boldsymbol{\theta}$, shape parameters $\boldsymbol{\beta}$, and root translation $\boldsymbol{\phi} \in \mathbb{R}^{1 \times 3}$ to a set of 3D human body mesh vertices $\mathbf{V} \in \mathbb{R}^{6890 \times 3}$ and 3D joint positions $\mathbf{X} \in \mathbb{R}^{J \times 3}$, where $J$ denotes the number of body joints.
-Unlike the prior approach~ \cite{MusicDrivenGroupChoreography2023Le} that utilized optimization-based approach~\cite{pavlakos2019expressive,SMPLX2019Pavlakos} for capturing robust motion parameters from single image, we do not follow these methods due to their slow frame-aware optimization process in massive videos.
-Furthermore, it is hard to provide temporally smooth results and global trajectories.
-We observed that the method relying on 2D keypoints for motion capture introduces significant depth ambiguities and global trajectory jitter, particularly in fast-moving dance sequences.
-To mitigate these issues, we adopt the more efficient and accurate world-grounded 3D motion estimator~\cite{shin2023wham}, a learning-based 3D pose estimator, to obtain more pixel-aligned and robust motion parameters (local joint parameters $\{\boldsymbol{\theta}\}_{t=1}^T$ and global translation $\{\boldsymbol{\phi_t}\}_{t=1}^T$, and beta parameters $\boldsymbol{\beta}$ for each sequence).
+Unlike the prior approach~ \cite{MusicDrivenGroupChoreography2023Le} that utilized an optimization-based approach~\cite{pavlakos2019expressive,SMPLX2019Pavlakos} for capturing robust motion parameters from single image, we do not follow these methods due to their slow frame-aware optimization process in massive videos.
+Furthermore, it is hard to provide world-grounded trajectories.
+To mitigate these issues, we adopt the more efficient and accurate world-grounded 3D motion estimator~\cite{gvhmr2024shen}, a learning-based 3D pose estimator, to obtain more pixel-aligned and robust motion parameters (local joint parameters $\{\boldsymbol{\theta}\}_{t=1}^T$ and global translation $\{\boldsymbol{\phi_t}\}_{t=1}^T$, and beta parameters $\boldsymbol{\beta}$ for each sequence).

 \textbf{Text Descriptions.} To obtain detailed text descriptions for each motion sequence, we allocate the annotation tasks based on the annotators levels of expertise and the difficulty of the task.
-Specifically, we employ: (1).
-Professional artists are responsible for annotating the three main genres and 14 detailed genres from a predefined list with identified genre\_id and d\_genre\_id.
-(2).
-Human annotators without professional dance knowledge are required to describe the start and end times of the dance video, gender, and the movement style for each video.
-(3).
-LLM is utilized to generate detailed descriptions of the body movements, including arms, legs, head and whole-body movements, as well as the dance style.
-The LLM annotation is for 10 second video slice, using COCO keypoints as input.
+Specifically, we employ: (i).
+Professional artists are responsible for annotating the three main genres and 14 detailed genres from a predefined list with identified genre\_id and d\_genre\_id. (ii).
+Human annotators without professional dance knowledge are required to describe the start and end times of the dance video, gender, and the movement style for each video. (iii).
+LLM~\cite{Qwen2.5-VL} is utilized to generate detailed descriptions of the body movements, including arms, legs, head and whole-body movements, as well as the dance style.
+The LLM annotation is queried by COCO keypoints visualization frames.

 \textbf{Audio Features.} We employ Jukebox~\cite{jukebox} and Librosa~\cite{librosa} to extract audio features from WAV files, where Jukebox can produce 4800 high-dimensional features to support better parsing of music.
 Librosa can extract beats and accompanying 35 low-dimensional features, which can support fast inference.